Communities

 General comments

-coquelicot‭ wrote about 3 years ago
+coquelicot‭ wrote over 3 years ago

 @Olin Lathrop.
 Thank you for this nice answer.
 I would like to precise my understanding (I don't think this is worthy a new question since the answer may be more or less "yes" or "no").
 So, a measurement with a standard probe could be seen as the juxtaposition of a DC measurement with respect to the oscilloscope ground, and a differential AC measurement at the points where the probe head terminals are connected? is my understanding correct?

-DavidE‭ wrote about 3 years ago
+DavidE‭ wrote over 3 years ago

 Great answer by Olin.
 I think the answer does raise the question, why is the oscilloscope chassis and probe common being tied to earth ground if the earth ground is not benefiting the measurement?
 I think the answer is that the earth ground is there for electrical shock safety (same reason we electrically bond the chassis of other electrical products to earth ground).